DaniNedo/daninedo.github.io/_posts/2019-07-21-helloWorld.md

 ![Memory map](/img/gpiomemorymap.jpg){: .center-block width="50%" :}

-In the following pages, we can see a list of the different registers and their addresses and a brief explanation of their purpose.
-In the reference manual, more detailed information can be found about each one.
+In the following pages, we can see a list of the different registers and their addresses and a summary of their purpose.
+In the reference manual, a more detailed explanation can be found about each one.

 As you will see through the different examples the same procedure will be followed to write to code: